Bangkok for Digital Nomads

 The lack of tourism in this area also means that, especially compared to the city centre, Ladprao is not great for getting vegan food.
 So Vegan in the second floor food court of Lotus's is a God-send in that regard as it's pretty cheap, has a huge menu, and can be walked to in less than 20 minutes from Mitt Haus (if you figure-out the route down some side roads, through a hidden gate and across the ground floor of a multi-storey car park).
 You can also get delivery from them on Grab in about 25 minutes.

 Apart from the lack of a kettle and a fridge, the apartment is really nice.
 It's spacious, the bed is comfortable, and it's nicely decorated.
-Considering that, it makes me wonder why they went to all this effort to make it so comfortable, then neglected to include a kettle and fridge.
-Two items that there is space for, and that aren't very expensive.
+Considering that, it makes me wonder why they went to all this effort to make it so comfortable, then neglected to include a kettle and fridge - two items that there is space for, and that aren't very expensive.

 You don't get any keys when you check-in here.
 Instead you get a nine-digit keypad code for the main entrance, and another nine-digit keypad code for your room door.
 That seems a bit excessive, and it took me until my fifth day here until I had both codes memorised so could get into my room without having to look at my phone.
 As the keypads are heat-sensitive, and I often arrived back very hot and covered in sweat, getting into the building and the room could be a little troublesome, but I always managed eventually.
-Entering two nine-digit keypad codes when drunk was not fun though.
+Entering two nine-digit keypad codes when drunk was not fun.

 It's worth noting that there's no way to lock the bedroom door from the inside.
 That was never a problem during my stay, but anyone who knows the code to your room can get in, even when you're inside, so it doesn't feel overly secure.
 I'd prefer if there was a way of securing the door from the inside.